lorinkoz/django-pgschemas/docs/routing.md

 ## Session routing

 In this mechanism a session key is defined to store the tenant database ID or the schema name.

+!!!
+Warning

+    Session routing trusts whatever value is already stored in the session.
+If tenants are bound to authenticated users, place `SessionRoutingMiddleware` **after** both `SessionMiddleware` and
+    `AuthenticationMiddleware`, and only write the tenant session key from code that has already authorized that user for that tenant.

 ```python title="settings.py"
 PGSCHEMAS_TENANT_SESSION_KEY = "tenant"